Dynamic Longest Common Substring in Polylogarithmic Time: Fully Dynamic LCS

-\paragraph{Wrap-up.} \cref{lem:anchored} reduces our problem to the \textsc{LCP for Two Families of Pairs of Strings} problem for sets $\mathcal{R}$ and $\mathcal{B}$ of size $\cOtilde(n)$, so that each substitution in $S$ or $T$ yields $\cO(\log^3 n)$ updates to $\mathcal{R}$ and $\mathcal{B}$, which can be performed in $\cO(\log^4 n)$ time due to~\cref{lem:Jup}.
+\paragraph{Wrap-up.} \cref{lem:anchored} reduces our problem to the \textsc{LCP for Two Families of Pairs of Strings} problem for sets $\mathcal{R}$ and $\mathcal{B}$ of size $\cOtilde(n)$, so that each edit operation in $S$ or $T$ yields $\cO(\log^2 n)$ updates to $\mathcal{R}$ and $\mathcal{B}$, which can be performed in $\cO(\log^3 n)$ time due to~\cref{lem:Jup}.
 The \textsc{LCP for Two Families of Pairs of Strings} problem is then reduced to the \textsc{Dynamic Bicolored Trees Problem} for trees $\T_1$ and $\T_2$ of size $\cOtilde(n)$, so that each update in $\mathcal{R}$ or $\mathcal{B}$ yields $\cO(1)$ updates to the trees, which can be computed in $\cO(\log n)$ time (\cref{lem:tries}).
-We solve the latter problem by maintaining a heavy-light decomposition of each of the trees in $\cO(\log n)$ amortized time per update (\cref{lem:hl}), and an instance of a data structure for the \textsc{Dynamic Best Bichromatic Point} problem for each pair of heavy paths.
+We solve the latter problem by maintaining a heavy-light decomposition of each of the trees in $\cO(\log n)$ amortized time per update (\cref{lem:hl}), and an instance of a data structure for the \textsc{Dynamic Best Bichromatic Points} problem for each pair of heavy paths.
 For each update to the trees, we spend $\cO(\log^5 n)$ amortized time to update the point structures.
-Thus, each update in one of the strings costs a total of $\cO(\log^8 n)$ amortized time.
+Thus, each update in one of the strings costs a total of $\cO(\log^7 n)$ amortized time.
+In order to keep the space usage of our data structure $\cOtilde(n)$, we reinitialize it after every $\Theta(n)$ updates.